kubevela/kubevela/design/appfile-design.md

 ```

 Here is the takeout:
-- The name of the parameter will be added as a flag, i.e. "--cmd"
+- The name of the parameter will be added as a flag, i.e. `--cmd`
 - "enabled" indicates whether this parameter should be exposed
-- "usage" is used in the help info
+- "usage" is shown in help info
-- "short" is the short flag, i.e. "-c"
+- "short" is the short flag, i.e. `-c`

 ### `vela up`